IAIO Qaher-313: Doubts of viability of aircraft

-The Times of Israel labelled the aircraft "a hoax".
 Israeli aeronautics expert Tal Inbar claimed "It’s not a plane, because that’s not how a real plane looks.
 Iran doesn’t have the ability to build planes.
 Plain and simple."
 Military aviation journalist David Cenciotti stated that the aircraft has "implausible aerodynamics and Hollywood sheen", claimed that it is too small to be a real fighter jet and that the cockpit was too simple and was "similar to those equipping small private planes".

-One Israeli aerospace engineer speaking anonymously to The Times of Israel indicated that while the aircraft displayed was obviously not a flying example, it did show advanced stealth features and that the design could be capable of high maneuverability.
-He stated that while the aircraft lacked bomb-carrying provisions it could be an effective interceptor.
-He concluded, Iran needs "a defensive interceptor that gives them the element of surprise, and it is big enough to carry real air-to-air missiles."